CleverMINTa - EXPERIMINTA in Children's Hospital

 The offer has been very popular with all participants since the beginning.
 The enthusiasm for research makes both children and parents forget they are in the hospital.

-The project manager for both locations is Dr. Petra Welkerling.
+The project manager is Dr. Petra Welkerling.

 The project is funded by